 Thousands of miles long tunnels support transportation of millions of vehicles around the world.
 Tunnels are crucial road infrastructure, especially in mountainous regions.
 They save a lot of time and fuel and provide reliable rail and road transportation in all seasons.
-More and more underground parking facilities are being constructed to accommodate incessantly increasing vehicular congestion.
+Incessantly increasing vehicular congestion results in the construction of underground parking facilities.
 With ever-increasing urbanization, metro rail projects are becoming a necessity for sustainable urban transportation.
 Globally, metro rail tunnels constitute a large part of urban tunnels.
 However, enclosed underground infrastructure such as tunnels and parking lots exhibit a very different environment than an ambient one.
 Due to which, tunnels and parking lots frequently experience higher than normal pollution levels resulting in poor air quality.

 HOW UNDERGROUND INFRASTRUCTURE IS DIFFERENT THAN AMBIENT ONE

 The environment inside any enclosed underground infrastructure be it a tunnel or underground parking lot, is very different from an ambient environment.
 In an enclosed space, the free flow of fresh air is absent.
 As a result, the air inside them is almost stagnant.
 Air pollutants emitted due to vehicular activities are not diluted by fresh ambient air.
 As they have nowhere to escape, they accumulate in the tunnel or underground facilities over the period of time.
 Such accumulation of harmful air pollutants causes many problems, including health complications and increased road-accident hazards.